Carcare

-Carcare (/it/; Cancre; Cärcre, locally Corcre) is a comune (municipality) in the Province of Savona in the Italian region Liguria, located about 50 km west of Genoa and about 20 km northwest of Savona.
+Carcare (/it/; Carcæ; Cärcre, locally Corcre) is a comune (municipality) in the Province of Savona in the Italian region Liguria, located about 50 km west of Genoa and about 20 km northwest of Savona.

 Carcare borders the following municipalities: Altare, Cairo Montenotte, Cosseria, Mallare, Pallare, and Plodio.

 The church of St. John the Baptist houses a 17th-century crucifix by Anton Maria Maragliano.
 Of the 16th-century castle, only ruins remain today.
 Singer-songwriter Annalisa hails from Carcare.